core2extreme/PurpleForge/EN/LLMNR/LLMNRPoison.md

 While LLMNR can provide fallback name resolution in poorly configured environments, its lack of security controls makes it vulnerable to spoofing and poisoning attacks.
 Because of this, it is considered a legacy feature and is recommended to be disabled in enterprise environments.

 ### 1.2 What is LLMNR Poisoning?

+LLMNR poisoning, also referred to as **LLMNR spoofing** or a **Responder attack**, is a technique used by attackers to intercept and manipulate local name resolution traffic on a network.
+It exploits the design of the LLMNR (Link-Local Multicast Name Resolution) protocol, which lacks authentication and allows any host on the local subnet to respond to name resolution requests.

+When a Windows system attempts to resolve a hostname that fails via DNS, it falls back to LLMNR.
+An attacker on the same broadcast domain can listen for these LLMNR queries and respond with a spoofed reply, claiming to be the requested host.
+This leads the victim machine to attempt authentication with the attacker, typically over SMB, and in doing so, leak **NTLMv2 authentication hashes**.

+These captured hashes can then be:
+- Cracked offline using password recovery tools such as `hashcat`
+- Relayed to other services in real time if SMB signing is not enforced
+- Stored and analyzed for lateral movement or privilege escalation

+The most commonly used tool for this type of attack is **Responder**, which automates spoofing of LLMNR, NBNS, and other legacy protocols to capture credentials.

+LLMNR poisoning is highly effective in flat networks and environments where legacy protocols are still enabled by default.
+It is widely seen in internal penetration tests, red team engagements, and real-world post-compromise scenarios.

+This technique is classified under [MITRE ATT&CK T1557.001](https://attack.mitre.org/techniques/T1557/001/): *Adversary-in-the-Middle: LLMNR/NBT-NS Poisoning and SMB Relay*.

 ### 1.3 Why Is It a Threat?
 ### 1.4 Attack Context (Insider Threat, Lateral Movement, etc.)